-If your Dollar Bank balance is not sufficient to purchase a month’s coverage, you can continue coverage for yourself and your dependents by making self-contributions.
+If you are enrolled in the Building Trades Plan or the Flexible Choice Plan and your Dollar Bank balance is not sufficient to purchase a month’s coverage, you can continue coverage for yourself and your dependents by making self-contributions.
 The amount you pay in self-contributions and the limit of self-contributions you can make depend on your Dollar Bank balance.

 If Your Dollar Bank Balance is Not Sufficient to Purchase a Month’s Coverage on an Eligibility Determination Date

 You may make a self-contribution to continue coverage as long as your Dollar Bank balance is at least 40 times the hourly contribution rate.
 Your self-contribution equals the difference between the required amount and the balance in your Dollar Bank.
 If you do not make the required self-contribution or your Dollar Bank balance is less than 40 times the hourly contribution rate, the balance in your Dollar Bank will roll forward to the next month.
 The balance in your Dollar Bank continues to roll forward until (whichever occurs first):